Garrett Cooper Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.51 team ERA that ranks 22nd across all league pitching staffs.
+- The Cardinals' 4.60 team ERA ranks 25th among all league pitching staffs.

-- The Cardinals give up the second-fewest home runs in baseball (82 total, one per game).
+- Cardinals pitchers combine to allow the second-fewest home runs in baseball (84 total, one per game).

-- The right-hander's last appearance was on Thursday against the Houston Astros, when he threw 1 2/3 innings, surrendering six earned runs while allowing six hits.
+- His most recent appearance came on Sunday against the New York Yankees, when the left-hander tossed 4 1/3 innings, surrendering three earned runs while giving up seven hits.

-- In 10 games this season, the 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings.
-Opponents are hitting .358 against him.
+- The 23-year-old has amassed an ERA of 5.68, with 6.3 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.